EKWB

-EKWB (Edvard König Water Blocks), better known as EK Water Blocks, is a Slovenian company founded in 2003 that manufactures high-end computer water cooling, extreme cooling, and some air cooling components for CPUs, GPU, RAM and SSDs.
-Their target audience consists of custom PC building enthusiasts and professionals, and the company offers a complete range of water cooling products from radiators to tubing to water blocks.
-EKWB sells its products through a number of authorized distributors worldwide, but also maintains its own web store focused on direct to consumer sales.
+EKWB (Edvard König Water Blocks), better known as EK Water Blocks, is a Slovenian company founded in 2003 that manufactures high-end computer water cooling, extreme cooling, and some air cooling components for CPUs, GPU, RAM, and SSDs.
+Their target audience consists of custom PC building enthusiasts and professionals, and the company offers a wide range of water-cooling products.
+EKWB sells its products through several authorized distributors worldwide, but also maintains its web store focused on direct-to-consumer sales.
 Its primary brand strategy makes use of influencer marketing to advertise products through sponsorships or review samples.

 History

 EKWB was founded in 2003 by Edvard König, who wanted a better thermal and acoustic performance for his personal computer.
-The company released new versions of its products, resulting in a 40% cooling performance increase from 2006 to 2011.
-As of 2011 EKWB was one of the three largest personal computer water cooling companies.
+As of 2011, EKWB was one of the three largest personal computer water-cooling companies.
 EKWB works with the overclocking community through forums to better understand the needs of its customers.

+On April 20, 2024, it was reported by Gamers Nexus, a YouTube channel, that EKWB was undergoing a liquidity crisis, having left suppliers and staff unpaid.
+EKWB's founder and CEO, Edvard König, published a statement admitting to delayed payments and a lack of communication.
+Gamers Nexus has since reported that EKWB has allowed a hostile work environment to exist in its US subsidiary.

 Products

 EKWB specialises in cooling supplies.
-Its product line includes: Quantum CPU water blocks, GPU water blocks, radiators, computer fans, AIO (All-in-one) liquid cooling sets and several accessories.
+Its product line includes: CPU water blocks, GPU water blocks, radiators, computer fans, AIO (All-in-one) liquid cooling sets and several accessories.